Who We Are

 Bishop Lucey in Cameroon

 During much of the first eleven hundred years after Jesus, there were many self-governing national churches.
-Everything, from the way the Mass and sacraments were celebrated, to the date of Easter and rules concerning celibacy.
+There were many differences, everything from the way the Mass and sacraments were celebrated, to the date of Easter and rules concerning celibacy.

 Even today, the Eastern and Western churches have many externals that are vastly different, yet all celebrate the same sacraments and scripture.
 The National churches of today can be traced, in part, to ongoing disagreements over papal supremacy in the 11th century resulting in a schism with the Eastern Church, reaction to the Protestant Reformation in the 16th century and the proclamation of papal infallibility in the 19th century, which created further division.
 All of these events speak to the confusion of unity with uniformity.